gingerchew/kovaa/README.md

     Input() { ... },
     SpecialElement() { ... }
 }).mount();
-// if no $scope is defined and the element is a single word, x- will be used as a prefix customElements.get('x-button') // undefined customElements.get('my-button') // <my-button>
+// if no $prefix is defined and the element is a single word, x- will be used as a prefix customElements.get('x-button') // undefined customElements.get('my-button') // <my-button>
 customElements.get('my-special-element') // <my-special-element>